weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 Nonetheless, a typically non-trivial part of any TypeScript project is the setup.
 Writing a CLI with e.g. Python and the [Click](https://click.palletsprojects.com/en/8.1.x/) library requires little more than writing a file with the [main function](https://docs.python.org/3/library/__main__.html#packaging-considerations).
 This higher setup complexity is of course owed to the fact that TypeScript is a superset of JavaScript.
 To run TypeScript code, you typically transpile it to JavaScript and then execute the JavaScript code with Node.js.
 (Yes, even [ts-node](https://github.com/TypeStrong/ts-node) does that.)
 So, before running a program written in TypeScript, we need to transpile it to JavaScript first.
 This requires tooling and therefore setup.

 Preferably, we also want to have a single, packaged binary as the result of building our project, rather than a script file, to reduce installation overhead on part of the user.
-To assure high code quality we also typically want to include code formatting, linting, and tests.
+To assure a high level of code quality, we also typically want to include code formatting, linting, and tests.

-## Basic development flow
+## Getting started writing a TypeScript CLI

 To hit the ground running, I created a starter project which already contains all required boilerplate and dependencies for running, formatting, linting, testing, and packaging the code to a standalone binary.